 The other major change announced is the “marginal” Any Seat Award being phased out on the same day.
 As this was one of the better ways of redeeming points for value with some routes offering very cheap status credit earn, they will be missed.

 All these changes are made by Qantas under the guise of being a simpler and fairer system.
-Many of our members feel it’s anything but simple
+But many of our members feel it’s anything but simple.

 Anything that requires 7 web pages to explain a simplified system isn’t simple at all.
 I really do not understand what is SIMPLE about this system!